 What is the Hazard?
 Who may be harmed?
 How might people be harmed?
-Risk Rating Control Measures in Place Remaining Risk Probability Severity Risk Probability Severity Risk Falling From a Height Participants Breaks, fractures and death (ground impact) 4 5 20 All instructors are trained by a ropes course trainer and assessed by the Technical Advisor as part of the Level 1 Ropes Assessment.
-All instructors are regularly monitored by senior staff to ensure procedures are complied with.
-All participants are provided with a suitable climbing harness (Squirrels are to wear full body Harnesses).
-The instructor explains how to fit the harness correctly and is checked before ascent that the harness is fitted correctly.
-Any persons whilst of the ground must be connected to a suitable safety system The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
+Risk Rating Control Measures in Place Remaining Risk Probability Severity Risk Probability Severity Risk Falling From a Height Participants Bruises, cuts and grazes.
+Contusions, concussion and death (impact with ground) 4 5 20 All instructors are trained by a ropes course trainer and assessed by the technical advisor as part of the Level 1 Ropes Assessment.
+All staff are periodically monitored to ensure compliance with procedures.
+All participants are provided with a suitable climbing harness.
+The instructor explains how to fit the harness correctly and participants are checked before ascent that the harness is fitted correctly.
+Any persons whilst of the ground must be connected to a suitable safety system.
+The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
 The group is shown how to belay, either the five point with tailor or bell ringing technique depending on the groups level and competency.
 Appropriately qualified and signed off staff required with a 5-point belay group.
 Appropriate belay devices are used.
 Safety knots are put into the rope by the instructor, at intervals as an extra safety back up.
-The instructor is responsible for lowering the participant from the activity.
-1 5 5 Equipment Failure All Cuts, Lacerations, Death 3 5 15 All equipment is visually checked by the instructor prior to being used.
-Items deemed to be faulty are removed from use immediately, logged and placed in the quarantine bin.
-As per policy 5.3 faulty or damaged equipment.
-6 monthly inspections to be completed and logged by a PPE inspector having attended a 'Competent Person' course.
-1 5 5 Slips, Trips and Falls All Cuts, bruises and grazes 2 2 4 All equipment not being used is put away in the store or stored neatly to the side.
-Participants warned about potential hazards.
-All participants must be wearing sensible footwear (closed toe shoes) 1 1 1
+The instructor monitors the group whilst they are belaying.
+The instructor is responsible for lowering a participant from the activity.
+1 5 5 Exposure/ Hypothermia and Sunburn All Sunburn, high temperature and dehydration.
+3 3 9 Staff and participants must have suitable clothing for the weather and activity.
+Both staff and clients to drink plenty of water.
+Sun cream applied when needed.
+Wooden shelters in activity area 1 2 2